DivineGordon/exam_repo_booking/README.md

 ## License

-This project is built for a technical assessment.
+This project is built for a technical assessment by G.P.
+Amamoo.